 C.A.
 Johnson is a Brooklyn-based playwright originally from Metairie, Louisiana.
-Her plays include ALL THE NATALIE PORTMANS (MCC Theater), THIRST (2017 Kilroys List, CATF), THE CLIMB (Cherry Lane Mentor Project), AN AMERICAN FEAST (NYU Playwrights Horizons Theater School), I KNOW I KNOW I KNOW, and SOMEBODY’S BODY.
-Most recently she was the Tow Playwright in Residence at MCC Theater.
-She was previously the 2018 P73 Playwriting Fellow, The Lark's 2016-17 Van Lier Fellow, a Dramatists Guild Fellow, a member of The Working Farm at SPACE on Ryder Farm, A Core Writer at The Playwrights Center, a member of The Civilians R&D Group, , a Sundance/Ucross Fellow and a 2018 Sundance Theatre Lab Fellow.
-C.A. also has an active career in film and television, with several projects in development, including at ABC Signature, Netflix and New Line.
-She has written for a number of television series, including projects helmed by Drew Goddard, Marielle Heller, and more.
+Her plays include ALL THE NATALIE PORTMANS (MCC Theater), THIRST (2017 Kilroys List, CATF), THE CLIMB (Cherry Lane Mentor Project, InterAct Theatre Company), AN AMERICAN FEAST (NYU Playwrights Horizons Theater School), I KNOW I KNOW I KNOW, SOMEBODY’S BODY, and TELL ME YOU'RE DYING.
+Most recently she was named a resident playwright with New Dramatists.
+She was previously the Tow Playwright in Residence at MCC Theater, the 2018 P73 Playwriting Fellow, The Lark's 2016-17 Van Lier Fellow, a Dramatists Guild Fellow, a MacDowell Fellow, a member of The Working Farm at SPACE on Ryder Farm, a Core Writer at The Playwrights Center, and a 2018 Sundance Theatre Lab Fellow among other accolades.
+Her work has been commissioned by Manhattan Theatre Club, Seattle Rep, Page 73, and Chautauqua Theater Company.
+C.A. also has an active career in film and television, with several projects in development, including at ABC Signature and Searchlight Pictures.
+She has written for several television series, including projects helmed by Drew Goddard, Marielle Heller, and Jon Robin Baitz.
 BA: Smith College MFA: NYU

 ABOUT MY PLAYS: